ColemanFarv/ColemanFarvolden.github.io/_pages/markdown.md

 ## ⛰️ The Outdoors

-As an avid outdoorsman, I love being in the outdoors wheather it be 🥾 Hiking, 🏕️ camping, 🧗 rock climbing, and 🛶 whitewater canoeing.
+As an avid outdoorsman, I love being in the outdoors whether it be 🥾 Hiking, 🏕️ camping, 🧗 rock climbing, and 🛶 whitewater canoeing.

 In 2022, I embarked on an unforgettable journey through the 🐻‍❄️ Arctic Circle.
 Over the course of 1200 kilometers, I navigated wild rivers, 🌄 encountered breathtaking landscapes, and experienced the beauty of the 🧭 North.
 This expedition was a true highlight of my life, pushing my limits and deepening my connection to the natural world.